samuelarogbonlo/knetvis/CODE_OF_CONDUCT.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [Your Contact Email].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [sbayo971@gmail.com].
 All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
-The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
+The project team is obligated to maintain confidentiality concerning the reporter of an incident.

+# Code of Conduct Committee

+Our community has a **Code of Conduct Committee** in place to ensure a welcoming and safe environment for all contributors.

+### Committee Members:
+- **Alice Example** (Project Maintainer)
+- **Bob Example** (Senior Developer)
+- **Charlie Example** (Community Manager)

+### Contact Information:
+For any concerns related to the Code of Conduct, please reach out to the committee via email: [conduct@knetvis.org](mailto:sbayo971@gmail.com).

+### Responsibilities:
+- Reviewing any reports of Code of Conduct violations.
+- Making decisions on actions to take based on the severity of the violation.
+- Promoting a positive and inclusive culture within the community.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4.